namor5772/WifiRadio2/README.md

         startup = False

 ```
+## Parts List

-# EXPAND THE EXPLANATION OF THE PRECISE RASPBERRY PI INSTALLED SOFTWARE AND SETUP
+    EXPAND THE EXPLANATION OF THE PRECISE RASPBERRY PI INSTALLED SOFTWARE AND SETUP

 ENJOY!